Pickett05/Shaastra_Reverse_Coding_2022/README.md

     1. Open the executable and once it shows the error, click OK.
     1. Then click System Preferences -> Security and Privacy -> General tab -> Open Anyways.
-* For Linux users, open the terminal and go the directory same as that of the executable and run it as `./Finals_Linux`.
+* For Linux users, open the terminal and go the directory same as that of the executable.

+    1. Run the executable as `./Finals_Linux`.
+    1. If it throws an error, give it executable rights using `sudo chmod 700 Finals_Linux`.
+Give your username and password as required.
+Now run it again.